navigation

 Bullecourt was part of the wider Arras fighting.
 It was a grim and costly battle against German positions linked to the Hindenburg Line.

-Herbert’s experience here would have included heavy shellfire, attacks over broken ground, damaged trenches, and the shock of seeing modern defensive fire at close range.
+The experience of soldiers here would have included heavy shellfire, attacks over broken ground, damaged trenches, and the shock of seeing modern defensive fire at close range.

 By this point, the battalion was no longer new to war.